ast3150/Uni_P2/exercise_05/exercise_05.md

-Player names can include spaces, symbols have to be a single character, coordinates are 1-indexed (that is, the top-left coordinate is (1, 1) and the bottom right coordinate is (7, 12)), and targets are single characters denoting the goal side (one of R, W, U, D, for right, left, up, down).
+Player names can include spaces, symbols have to be a single character, coordinates are 1-indexed (that is, the top-left coordinate is (1, 1) and the bottom right coordinate is (7, 12)), and targets are single characters denoting the goal side (one of R, L, U, D, for right, left, up, down).

 Hint: The regular expression `(.+) (.) (\d+) (\d+) (.)` matches the player specification (the parentheses are used for grouping and allow you to access